etherisc-legacy/GIF/docs/use_cases_for_product_owners.rst

 The registration of a product contract takes place on a smart contract level.

-A product creates a contract and inherits one of the GIF contracts�a product contract.
+A product creates a contract and inherits one of the GIF contracts — a product contract.
 After inheriting, a product contract is able to use the GIF functions to describe its business process.

 The **register** function (see the code below) is used to register a new product contract.
 After approval, a contract obtains access to call entry methods.